dreamind/processinggraphics/README.md

 processinggraphics
 ==================

-node.js wrapper to processingjs to provide a seamless support to both server/client side processingjs
+A node.js wrapper to processingjs to provide a seamless support to both server/client side processingjs.
+Currently supporting processingjs (client side), pdf, png, and jpg (server side).

+To run the demo, call the server app:

+  node app.js

+After runnign the app, call:

+  node test.js

+This should generate test.pdf, test.jpg, and test.png.